 Proofreading Vs Editing

 The editing process focuses on making the article or document easier to understand.
 An editor makes the article flow better to help your audience understand it better.
-During the editing process, a person might have structural changes, rewrites and remove or add in more content in their article.
+During the editing process, a person might have structural changes and rewrites and they might remove or add in more content to the article.

 Is Proofreading A Good Career?

 Proofreading is a great career that’s currently in high demand.
-If you are great at catching grammatical errors in articles, proofreading could be an amazing work from home jobs to make money from home.
+If you are great at catching grammatical errors in articles, proofreading could be an amazing work-from-home job for you.